SamyChikhi/SamyChikhi.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm a contract lecturer in Cognitive Neuroscience at the Integrative Neuroscience and Cognition Center.
-My research interests include perception and memory, brain oscillations, and meta-science.
+After completing a Ph.D. in cognitive science, I am currently a contract lecturer at the Integrative Neuroscience and Cognition Center.
+My research focuses on the dynamic interplay between EEG activity and cognition, with specific attention to memory and attention.
+I am passionate about exploring applications of brain-computer interfaces, especially in neurofeedback, and investigating human performance under various levels of cognitive load.
+Additionally, my interests extend to meta-science, covering sciences synthesis, philosophy, and the history of science.
 {style="text-align: justify;"}